cemreefe/SimplyMarkdown/example/input/posts/2023/02/18/Hogwarts Legacy.md

+---
+emoji: 🏰
+tags:
+  - gaming
+  - dev
+---

 # Hogwarts Legacy

-! emoji 🏰
-@ gaming

 This is a blog post